pmall/risk-ratio/README.md

 - `list-expirations`: Lists available expiration dates for a given instrument.
 - `snapshot`: Fetches and displays the raw options chain data for a specific instrument and expiration.
 - `probabilities`: Computes and displays the probabilistic price distribution for an underlying asset at a given expiration.
+- `analyze-spread`: Analyzes a single, user-defined vertical spread, providing detailed risk/reward and probabilistic metrics.

 ## 🔬 Methodology

-To ensure a smooth and consistent probability curve, the tool implements the following process:
+To ensure a smooth and consistent probability curve and accurate probabilistic calculations, the tool implements the following process:

 1.  **Fetch Data**: It retrieves the full option chain (strikes, and implied volatilities) for a given asset and expiration.
 2.  **Fit Volatility Smile**: It performs a 2nd-degree polynomial regression on the implied volatilities as a function of their log-moneyness (`log(strike/current_price)`).
 This fits a smooth curve to the raw market data, accounting for the volatility smile/skew.
+3.  **Generate Dense Probability Grid**: Using the fitted volatility model, it generates a dense grid of price points (not just strike prices) and calculates their cumulative probabilities.
+This provides a more accurate representation of the continuous probability distribution.
-3.  **Calculate Probabilities**: It uses this smoothed volatility model to calculate the cumulative probability (`P(price <= strike)`) for each strike price, resulting in a robust and monotonically increasing probability distribution.
+4.  **Calculate Probabilities**: It uses this smoothed volatility model to calculate the cumulative probability (`P(price <= K)`) for any given price, resulting in a robust and continuous probability distribution.

-This method allows for the accurate pricing of any strike price, not just those actively traded, and forms a solid basis for calculating expected returns and losses for any options position.
+This method allows for the accurate pricing of any price, not just those actively traded, and forms a solid basis for calculating expected returns and losses for any options position.

 ## 🚀 Installation